-All banking subsidiaries of the Group are directly regulated by their local banking supervisors on an individual basis or, where applicable, on a sub-consolidated basis.
-At 31 December 2021, the banking subsidiaries include:
+All banking entities of the Group are directly regulated by their local banking supervisors on an individual basis or, where applicable, on a sub-consolidated basis.
+At 31 December 2022, the banking subsidiaries include:

-- Rothschild & Co Bank AG incorporated in Switzerland and supervised by the Swiss Financial Market Supervisory Authority; - Rothschild & Co Bank International Limited incorporated in Guernsey and supervised by the Guernsey Financial Services Commission; - Rothschild Martin Maurel SCS, incorporated in France and supervised by ACPR; and - Rothschild Martin Maurel Monaco, incorporated in Monaco and supervised by ACPR.
+- Rothschild & Co Bank AG incorporated in Switzerland and supervised by the Swiss Financial Market Supervisory Authority; - Rothschild & Co Bank International Limited incorporated in Guernsey and supervised by the Guernsey Financial Services Commission; - Rothschild Martin Maurel SCS, incorporated in France and supervised by ACPR; and - Rothschild & Co Wealth Management Monaco, incorporated in Monaco and supervised by ACPR.

-At 31 December 2021, these banking entities comply with their prudential commitments on an individual basis or sub-consolidated basis.
+At 31 December 2022, these banking entities comply with their prudential commitments on an individual basis or sub-consolidated basis.